 Day 30: How to get from Port Barton to Manila and fly home

-Whether you’re taking a long trip like this or maybe slipping away for less time, it’s crucial that you come with solid travel insurance.
-Really—don’t risk it, not only for health issues but because insurance also offers important coverage for transportation cancellations or delays, repatriation, or returning home early due to the hospitalization or death of a family member.
-In Best travel insurance for the Philippines we talk about the one we’ve been using for years and, for being a Travel to the Philippines reader, you have a 5% discount if you get it from here:
+Whether you’re taking a long trip like this or getting away for a shorter break, it’s crucial to travel with comprehensive travel insurance.
+Really—don’t risk it, not only for health issues but because insurance also offers important coverage for transport cancellations or delays, repatriation, or cutting your trip short due to the hospitalization or death of a family member.
+In Best travel insurance for the Philippines, we tell you about the policy we’ve been using for years and, as a Travel Around the Philippines reader, you can get a 5% discount by booking through this link:

 Detailed 30-day Philippines itinerary